Jetroid/jetroid.github.io/_posts/2016-07-30-meeting-dr-jekyll.md

 [here](https://gist.github.com/Jetroid/bd71e5bbc2de763d0973e706efc91d7c).
 It's a really ugly solution, but it is better than the alternatives.
-I'm using a slightly-modified version to include Javascripts, too, which makes my 'default' template long and unweildy.
+I'm using a slightly-modified version to include Javascripts, too, which makes my 'default' template long and unwieldy.
 I can't wait for Jekyll to update the Liquid version so I can use concat!

 Page-unique style and Templates